Tutorial: Azure Active Directory single sign-on (SSO) integration with Domo

-Configure and test Azure AD single sign-on for Domo
+Configure and test Azure AD SSO for Domo

 Configure and test Azure AD SSO with Domo using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Domo.

-To configure and test Azure AD SSO with Domo, complete the following building blocks:
+To configure and test Azure AD SSO with Domo, perform the following steps:

 - Configure Azure AD SSO - to enable your users to use this feature.

 - Configure Domo SSO - to configure the single sign-on settings on application side.